BushLife - Fisherman Hooking a Trout

 Fishing for Kids

-Super fun for kids are sunfish and bluegill.
-To introduce a child to fishing, there is no easier way than going after these guys.
-For little ones, skip the reel altogether, just tie some line to the last ring of the rod (so no issues with tangling) and attach a very small hook to the other end.
-It only needs to be long enough to get a few feet into the water.
-Go to the dock, add some small pieces of Kraft Singles (or cheddar cheese) to the hook and drop it in.
-Magic will happen, almost as fast as it goes in the water a fish will generally come!
+For little ones, skip the reel altogether.
+Tie a fishing line to the last ring of the fishing rod (so there are no issues with tangling) and attach a small hook to the other end.
+Remember: the fishing line needs to be long enough to get a few feet into the water.

-Fishing - Catch and Release Sunfish
+Catch and Release Sunfish Using Cheddar Cheese

-When I was little I used to fill a bucket with water, catch these little guys, and fill my bucket with fish.
+When I was little, I used to fill a bucket with water, catch these little guys, and fill my bucket with fish.
 I would proudly celebrate my success, say goodbye and gently pour them back in.
-Don’t keep them in the bucket for too long, I would go half an hour or so.

-With Kids, Pick your Battles
+With Kids, Pick Your Battles

-BushLife - Uncle and Nephew Fishing
+Uncle and Nephew Fishing at the End of a Dock

 As the sun rises, Uncle and Nephew are fishing together at the end of the dock

-What Do I Need For Kids Fishing?
+What Fishing Gear Do I Need For Kids Fishing?

-Child Appropriate Rod Length is as follows:
+Child Appropriate Fishing Rod Length is as follows:

 3 – 52 – 3